 Video has become the default content format across nearly every channel.
 Social feeds, sales pages, internal communications, product demos, training content, support libraries, and even cold outreach now rely on video in ways that would have required dedicated production teams just three years ago.

 The problem is that professional video production is still expensive and slow.
-Even with good equipment, producing a polished five-minute explainer video from scratch typically requires scripting, filming, reviewing, editing, adding captions, exporting, and distributing.
+Even with good equipment, producing a polished five-minute explainer typically requires scripting, filming, reviewing, editing, captioning, exporting, and distributing.
 That pipeline compresses well with AI in 2026, but only if you pick the right tools for the right job.

 What changed in 2025 and early 2026 is that the quality gap between AI-generated video and human-produced video closed sharply for specific use cases.
-AI avatar tools can now produce presenter videos that pass as professional recordings.
-Text-to-video tools can generate usable B-roll, concept visualization, and social content without a camera.
+Avatar tools can now produce presenter videos that pass as professional recordings.
+Text-to-video tools can generate usable B-roll, concept visualisation, and social content without a camera.
 Editing tools can take an hour of raw footage and produce a polished short in minutes.

 Comparison Table: Best AI Video Tools by Use Case